tonethar/IGME-330-Master/notes/demo-web-audio-1.md

 - In this demo, we are going to add an effect node to the audio graph, which should improve the sound quality of the 2 provided samples
 - Below is a code snippet that gets you 90% of the way there - can you do the rest yourself by properly connecting this node to the others?
+- Things to try:
+  - increase the sampling rate
+  - modify the value of `.gain`

 **web-audio-3.html code snippet**